plone/Products.PlonePAS/Products/PlonePAS/README.txt

 Versions

-  - Currently targeted to Plone 2.1 and 2.5, and its standard dependencies.
+  - Currently targeted to Plone 3.0, and its standard dependencies.

 Depends On